INFORMATION FOR STAFF: COVID-19 TESTING

 - Being tested regularly helps break the chain of transmission and will potentially shorten the duration of the pandemic

-We are encouraging all staff with any major symptom or 2 minor symptoms to get swabbed for COVID-19 as soon as possible.
+We are encouraging all staff with any major symptom or 2 minor symptoms to get either LFD or PCR swabbed for COVID-19 as soon as possible.
 Symptoms are shown below:

 Major criteria for COVID-19: